ARCHER2-HPC/archer2-docs/docs/known-issues/index.md

 In rare circumstances, it is possible for a user job to crash the compute nodes on which it is running.
 This is only evident to the user as a failed job: there is no obvious sign that the nodes have crashed.
 Therefore, if we identify a user whose jobs are causing nodes to crash, we may need to work with them to stop this happening.

-The underlying issue is resolved in an update the the compute-node operating system (Shasta Version 1.5), which is expected to be rolled out to the main system early in 2022.
+The underlying issue is resolved in an update to the compute-node operating system (Shasta Version 1.5), which is expected to be rolled out to the main system early in 2022.

 In the meantime, users who experience this issue are advised to try disabling XPMEM in their application.
 CSE can provide advice on how to do this.